 In the less developed countries, you become creative in searching for ways to go from point A to point B.

 In some places, biking, ferry, train, bus, boating, or elephants might all become viable options..
 You get used to going with the flow without sticking to any timetables and this was the biggest stretch for me coming from the modern world where everything is set in stone and presented to us as an app or website.

 When I land in a foreign country, I wear my detective hat and try to find how and where to avoid the tourist trail.
 I usually:

 - prefer to stay in hostels and guesthouses to socialize with other backpackers who are either coming from or going to somewhere I’d like to explore

-- look for flyers, boards in the guesthouses, coffeeshops, restaurants, and popular stores that give hints about local events that might be interesting
+- look for flyers, boards on the walls in the guesthouses, coffeeshops, restaurants, and popular stores that give hints about local events that might be interesting

 - make turns to unknown narrow streets to discover hidden beauties